commschamp/comms_protocols_cpp_src/text/library/impl.md

 ## Summary

-After all this work our library contains generic `comms::Message` class that defines the interface and generic `comms::MessageBase` class that provides default implementation for required polymorphic functionality.
+After all this work our library contains generic `comms::Message` class, that defines the interface, as well as generic `comms::MessageBase` class, that provides default implementation for required polymorphic functionality.

 Let's define a custom communication protocol which uses little endian